 Orthotic workforce data was gathered from the SCOL group.
 This data set identifies contracted clinical staff and separates HCSW and technician roles who are Agenda for Change (AfC) bands 5-8c, thereby accurately recording registered clinical staff.
 Of the 81.1 WTE Orthotists in NHS Scotland, 10.6 WTE staff are employed by contracted providers.
 Prosthetic data is only available through the Turas Data Intelligence platform, meaning that technician AfC bands 5-8c staff are included in the recorded 27.6 WTE Prosthetists within NHS Scotland.
 In terms of vacancy rates, the prosthetic profession reports 3.5%, for registered Orthotists it is 6%, whereas across AHPS in Scotland the average is 3% as reported on Turas Data Intelligence.

 PrBL capacity modelling was carried out (see Appendix 1) to demonstrate projected figures for Scotland to be self-sufficient.
-Based on 25 students per year, a total of 900* placement weeks are required (*18 weeks placement x 2); revealing that each of the five Prosthetic services would need to provide 90 placement weeks (five students) per year for Scotland to be self-sufficient.
-Similarly, for the Orthotic profession, each of the 14 services would need to provide 32.1 placement weeks (1.8 students).
+Based on 25 students per year, a total of 900* placement weeks are required (*18-week placement x2 per student); revealing that each of the five Prosthetic services would need to provide 90 placement weeks per year for Scotland to be self-sufficient.
+Similarly, for the Orthotic profession, each of the 14 services would need to provide 32.1 placement weeks.
 Given that some services have one WTE or less and considering the vacancy rate, the available number of PrBL providers is less than the number of health boards with P and O provision.

 Impact